vsoch/hpsf-tac/proposals/flux/README.md

     *   **HPC:** Source tarballs and Spack packages (`spack install flux-core`) are the primary method for bare-metal HPC.
     *   **Python/Web:** `flux-restful-api` is distributed as a Python package and a Container image.
     *   **Cloud/K8s:** The `flux-operator` is distributed via container images on GitHub Container Registry (ghcr.io) and Helm Charts.
-*   **Cadence:** Regular releases are cut as features mature, with rigorous integration testing performed before release candidates.
+*   **Cadence:** The core Flux projects follow a monthly release cadence matched to [TOSS](https://hpc.llnl.gov/software/toss-tri-lab-operating-system-stack) releases.
+For non-core projects (e.g., the Flux Operator) regular releases are cut as features mature.
+For all Flux projects, integration testing is performed for all changes and release candidates.

 ### 13. Please describe Software Quality efforts (CI, security, auditing)